jaaz10/klickclothing-wordpress-site/readme.md

 ## The Project Assignment

-Create a full stack e-commerce website with shopping cart functionality.
+Follwing the Waterfall method, create a full stack e-commerce website with shopping cart functionality.

  Users should be able to: